backdrop/backdrop/core/modules/ckeditor5/README.md

 * Drag and drop toolbar configuration.
 * Automatic configuration of text format HTML tags based on toolbar.

-This module is not ready for use on production websites.
-It may strip tags or otherwise corrupt content when editing existing content.
-This is not yet any kind of upgrade path from CKEditor 4 to 5, other than reconfiguring an editor to match the previous CKEditor 4 configuration.
+There is not yetany kind of upgrade path from CKEditor 4 to 5, other than reconfiguring an editor to match the previous CKEditor 4 configuration.

 Requirements
 ------------